-Where more than 60% of a Sub-fund is invested in "qualifying investments" (broadly speaking interest paying investments) at all times throughout the distribution period, distributions made by the Company in respect of such Sub-fund will be interest distributions.
-Where this is not the case, the Company will make a dividend distribution in respect of the Sub-fund.
+Where more than 60% of a Sub-fund is invested in 'qualifying investments' (broadly speaking interest paying investments, see further below) the Company will make an interest distribution.
+Where this is not the case, distributions made by the Company will be dividend distributions.